Vegan Foods High In Leucine for Muscle Strength, Exercise, & Health

 Leucine content: ~1.68g per 100g

-How to eat: Eat organic raw, blend into almond butter, have an almond butter smoothie, drink almond milk, bake with almond flour, rock almond protein powder, and add to porridge, salads, stir fries, vegan puddings, and more.
+How to eat: Eat organic raw, blend into almond butter, have an almond butter smoothie, drink almond milk, bake with almond flour, rock almond protein powder, and add to porridge, salads, stir fries, vegan puddings, granola, and more.

 9. Pumpkin Seeds